Home > Guides and How To's > TVs and Streaming > Roku App Can’t Find Your Device? Try These Straightforward Fixes

 • Confirm your setup and activate the hotspot (your device should now be connected to the mobile hotspot)

-6. Reconnect to Wi-Fi Network
+10. Reconnect to the correct Wi-Fi

 If you’ve recently changed your Wi-Fi network or password, your Roku app might not be updated.